segabl/pd2-streamlined-heisting/README.md

 ### Standardizes weapon presets

 In vanilla there are multiple weapon base presets that are used by most enemies.
-These presets are assigned based on difficulty, but there is not one preset for every difficulty.
-Some difficulties are sharing presets which are then further manipulated in different functions which leads to a lot of oversights and inconsistencies.
+These presets are assigned based on difficulty, but not every difficulty has its own preset.
+Some difficulties are sharing presets which are then further manipulated in different functions which leads to a lot of oversights and inconsistencies, like some enemy types being left out when difficulty presets are applied.
 The preset system has been improved by creating a single difficulty based preset and setting all the relevant values directly, this preset is then used as the base for a few others.
 Changing preset values at times other than when they are created is avoided.

 - Creates and uses a base weapon preset which scales damage multipliers, accuracy, melee damage, focus delay and aim delay based on difficulty
 - Make use of aim and focus delays (which was set to 0 for all presets in vanilla) which affects how long cops take to shoot at you and reach their full accuracy when you enter their line of sight
 - Changes shotgun preset significantly, giving them very good accuracy to simulate multiple pellets but very harsh damage falloff
 - Changes cop weapon stats to be consistent across their class (on the same difficulty a JP36 will perform the same as an Car-4, the damage increase comes from higher difficulty, not the weapon)
+- Reduces the insane damage of shields
+- Makes snipers more accurate but take longer to aim before shooting, avoiding cheap instant snipes due to bad RNG

 ### Overhauls spawn groups